pentestfunctions/arch-hyperv/README.md

 - This will properly configure the konsolequickcommands plugin for 'konsole' and will give you access to the fun commands I have set.
 - You will also need to change konsole to use "zsh" yourself by going into the Menu and selecting "Settings - Configure Konsole" then click New Profile.
 From here you can change the command to `/usr/bin/zsh`
 - You will also want to click on the appearance tab and change the font to `Source Code Pro Light`
+- Finally, apply the settings and then select your new profile from the list and choose "Set as Default"

 ### Contributing 🤝
 Feel free to contribute through the GitHub repository.